 If you're interested in Rayonier Inc. (NYSE:RYN), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-First, we have company specific volatility, which is the price gyrations of an individual stock.
-Holding at least 8 stocks can reduce this kind of risk across a portfolio.
-The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
+The first type is company specific volatility.
+Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
+The second sort is caused by the natural volatility of markets, overall.
+For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What does RYN's beta value mean to investors?

 Rayonier is a fairly large company.
-It has a market capitalisation of US$3.8b, which means it is probably on the radar of most investors.
-It is a little unusual to see big companies like this trade on low beta values.
-Oftentimes there is some other clear influence on the share price, overshadowing market volatility.
+It has a market capitalisation of US$3.1b, which means it is probably on the radar of most investors.
+It's not overly surprising to see large companies with beta values reasonably close to the market average.
+After all, large companies make up a higher weighting of the index than do small companies.

 What this means for you:

-One potential advantage of owning low beta stocks like Rayonier is that your overall portfolio won't be too sensitive to overall market movements.
-However, this can be a blessing or a curse, depending on what's happening in the broader market.
+Rayonier has a beta value quite close to that of the overall market.
+That doesn't tell us much on its own, so it is probably worth considering whether the company is growing, if you're looking for stocks that will go up more than the overall market.
 In order to fully understand whether RYN is a good investment for you, we also need to consider important company-specific fundamentals such as Rayonier’s financial health and performance track record.
 I urge you to continue your research by taking a look at the following: